abatewongc/STS_Marisa/README.md

   * Gogo (https://github.com/Gogomoe): programming consultation
   * BlackRuse (https://github.com/lionpkqq) : programming consultation
   * Hoykj (https://github.com/HOYKJ) : programming consultation
-  * 胡又天 () : funder and leader of the Touhou Spire Group,making many things possible to happen
+  * 胡又天 () : funder and leader of the Touhou Spire Group, making many things possible to happen
   * And other members Touhou Spire Group : helping me more than one way

 ## See Also ##